acbart/acbart.github.io/_posts/2018-12-28-cs1-what-do-we-know.md

 * Contextualization seems to be important for broadening participation.
 My own research suggests that some contexts may be more valuable than others for certain audiences.
 Pragmatically, I think you can easily get the best of all worlds by choosing a few different contexts.

-* Language probably matters less than people.
-I don't have any strong evidence here, but I want to point out that we've seen a number of arguments on all sides for Python, Java, Racket in different styles of Functional-first, Imperative-first, Objects-first, Algorithms-first, etc. At this point, I suspect that the people question matters more - what does the instructor want to teach, what do the students value, can you find the resources to make the approach scale.
-If you can find existing lessons and an autograder for language X, that's a better fit than a language that doesn't have those things.
-Either way, I don't think anyone needs to "win" the debate - we just need to stop debating it and make progress on a few tracks.

 Do you have your own addition for this list?
 Let me know.
 Preferably with some compelling evidence to back it up.